-Obesity Hypoventilation Syndrome (OHS), also known by the name Pickwickian Syndrome, was first identified in the 1950’s and is a form of sleep related breathing disorders that is characterized by low blood-oxygen levels caused by failure to breathe deeply or fast enough.
-This condition is typically found in those who are obese, having an BMI over 30.
+Obesity Hypoventilation Syndrome (OHS), also known by the name Pickwickian Syndrome, was first identified in the 1950’s and is a form of sleep-related breathing disorders that are characterized by low blood-oxygen levels caused by failure to breathe deeply or fast enough.
+This condition is typically found in those who are obese, having a BMI over 30.

 The nickname Pickwickian syndrome originated from the title of a Charles Dickens novel where an obese man constantly fell asleep throughout the day.
 The character, Mr. Pickwickian, was always tired, hungry, red in the face and fell asleep mid-task.

 There are two different types of OHS.
 The most common type relates to Obstructive Sleep Apnea (OSA), a condition where a person stops breathing while asleep which occurs at least five times throughout the night.
 This type is the most prevalent and affects ninety percent of people with OHS.

 Sleep Hypoventilation Syndrome accounts for the other ten percent of patients diagnosed with OHS and is characterized by a 10 mmHg or greater rise in carbon dioxide levels while asleep when comparing awake levels and a drop in CO2 while asleep that’s not related to an apnea event.

 While not all who are obese experience OHS, many do.
 OHS is caused by body fat restricting the movement of the diaphragm and chest muscles which prevents proper breathing.

 What Are the Symptoms of OHS?